-- Old clothes that you don't care about much because shock has a lot of chlorine which can bleach clothes.
+- Old clothes that you don't care about much because shock contains a lot of chlorine, which can bleach clothes.

-- Add 1 pound of shock to bucket
+- Add 1 pound of shock to the bucket.

-- Shock water at night or dusk (recommended) and let pull run for 8-10 hours overnight
+- Shock water at night or dusk (recommended) and let pool run for 8-10 hours overnight.

 Shock your swimming pool by pre-dissolving each pound of shock in a bucket of water before adding it to the water.
 Add shock to the water, not water to the shock!
 Pour the shock around the pool slowly to prevent splashing (or at least minimize it).
-Use 1 bag of shock per 10,000 gallons of water because 1 bag treats approximately that much.
+Use one bag of shock per 10,000 gallons of water because one bag treats approximately that much.